Vendiel/daresay-a11y/posts/text-not-images.md

 2. When the author doesn't have the right to redistribute.
 3. Graphs, diagrams and screenshots that visually convey important info through more than just text.

+## Additional information

-Note.
-Also okay to use text in image if the text still can be customized by the user (can be possible in vector formats).
+It's okay to use text in image if the text still can be customized by the user (can be possible with vector formats).